 Write down the most likely situations that could cause a setback.

 What are some specific triggers, including people, places, thoughts, and behaviors, that might cause a setback?

 What are some early signs that might mean you are having a setback?

-Write do wn two or three people you can ask to tell you if they see early signs ack.
-Have you problems: started doing anything to avoid situations that caused your • started doing anything to mask or avoid your problems (like alcohol, taking drugs, or other unhealthy behavior)?
+Write down two or three people you can ask to tell you if they see early signs of a setback.

+Have you started doing anything to avoid situations that caused your problems?

+Have you started doing anything to mask or avoid your problems (like drinking alcohol, taking drugs, or other unhealthy behavior)?